The Second Moment Phenomenon for Monochromatic Subgraphs: Introduction

 Theorem \ref{thm:poisson} can be easily extended to random graphs, when the limits in Theorem \ref{thm:poisson_linear} hold in probability, under the assumption that the graph and its coloring are jointly independent (see Lemma \ref{lm:random} for details).
 Using this we can derive the limiting distribution of $T(H, G_n)$, where $G_n\sim G(n, p)$ is the Erd\H os-R\'enyi random graph, colored uniformly with $c_n$ colors (independently of the graph), such that This implies $c_n=\Theta(n^{\frac{|V(H)|}{|V(H)|-1}} p^{\frac{|E(H)|}{|V(H)|-1}})$.
 Also the condition $c_n\rightarrow\infty$ implies $n^{\frac{|V(H)|}{|E(H)|}}p\rightarrow\infty$.

 Under the above scaling, Theorem \ref{thm:poisson_linear} can be used to characterize the limiting distribution of $T(H, G_n)$ for all connected graphs $H$, where $G_n\sim G(n, p)$ and $p=p(n) \in (0, 1)$.
+Here multiple interesting phase transitions occur depending on whether the graph $H$ is balanced or unbalanced.
 We begin by recalling the notion of balancedness of a graph.

 \begin{defn}\cite[Chapter 3]{random_graphs_janson} For a finite connected graph $H$, define